Code-Institute-Submissions/simon-6/README.md

 ### Objective <a name="strategy"></a>
 + The focus of this project is to build an interactive game that users of all ages can engage with.
 + Users will likely be visting the site in their downtime.
 That being so, the game should provide a bright and positive experience and fulfill their need to be entertained.
-+ The functionalality of the game is fundamental to the site and so should be the priority of the site.
++ The game, as a feature, is fundamental to the site and it should be prioritised in the design.

 ### Wireframes <a name="wirfeam"></a>
 + The game interface will be relative to the size of the view port.
-This means that whatever device the game is played on, there should no overflowing content that would require a user to scroll.
+This means that whatever device the game is played on, there should no overflowing content requiring the user to scroll.

 + The game interface will be divided into the 4 game colours, each 50% of the viewport's width and height.

-+ Only the information that is most necessary to the game will be contained in the centre circle.
-This includes the play button that will start the game and a link to the game instructions.

 <div align="center">